Accommodation arrival Information

 Once you have accepted your offer of University accommodation, there are a number of things you need to do.
 This page will tell you everything you need to know about moving in.

-You can collect your keys and move in to your room from Saturday 26th September 2020.
-You will be emailed with instructions closer to the date.
+You should collect your keys and move in to your room on Saturday 25th September 2021

-You can collect your keys and move in to your room from Saturday 12th September 2020.
-You will be emailed with instructions closer to the date
+You should collect your keys and move in to your room from Saturday 11th September 2021

 Masters & other postgraduate students

-You can collect your keys and move in to your room from Saturday 3rd October 2020.
-You will be emailed with instructions closer to the date
+You should collect your keys and move in to your room from Saturday 2nd October 2021

 When you arrive on moving in day, please go to the Gateway Building if you will be staying at Hope Park, or to the Cornerstone Main Reception if you will be staying at the Creative Campus.
 If you are staying at our Aigburth Park campus, please report to the reception desk at Aigburth Park.